 This tracks the mouse location but you can take a good guess about Cat1's actual location.
 When you drag Cat1 to its starting position the x readout is about -220 and the y readout is about -150.
 You will use those numbers to set the initial (home) position of Cat1.

 In the blue Motion blocks you need to choose the block that says go to x: (number) y: (number).
-Replace the numbers in the ovals with - 220 and -150.
+Replace the numbers in the ovals with -220 and -150 (or if your start position is different with your x and y start position numbers).

 You also need to set up the direction by choosing the point in direction 90 block and just place it without change into the first block of code.
+(This tells your sprite to stay at 90 degrees or face left/right rather than a rotated or upside down direction as it moves along in the game).

 That block of code now looks like that shown in Figure 88 and is finished.